 Centre for Social Justice’s ‘More Than A Game’ paper shows many young people will always face barriers in their lives unless given targeted opportunities.
 Shortly after, The Royal Foundation of The Prince and Princess of Wales is formed looking for a programme that can create this lifelong change whilst also harnessing the power of the 2012 Olympic Games.

 Coach Core London is born!
 Curated and shaped with the Greenhouse Charity, it provides a strong post-16 exit route for 20 young people whilst also enhancing the workforce for the charity too.

 Coach Core London completes.
 This inspires Coach Core Glasgow as Glasgow Sport prepared for the Commonwealth Games and Coach Core Wales with the Welsh Rugby Union seeking to change the landscape of community coaching across South Wales.
 This formed the 3 year pilot study.

 The pilot study proved conclusively that the model was successful across 3 different home nation education systems, with 3 very different employers.
 Decision made to scale Coach Core nationally.

 Coach Core Nottingham becomes the first consortium.
 Coach Core Essex, Manchester, Birmingham, Devon, Middlesbrough, Bristol launch over the next 18 months, each with a varied depth of employers, targets and community needs.
-Royal Foundation attracts £!m Sport England funding and after consultation with the key sector bodies, The Royal Foundation trustee board and Their Royal Highnesses, Coach Core is primed to become a charity in its own right.
+Royal Foundation attracts £1m Sport England funding and after consultation with the key sector bodies, The Royal Foundation of The Prince and Princess of Wales trustee board and Their Royal Highnesses, Coach Core is primed to become a charity in its own right.